clustervision/trinityX/doc/ha_design.rst

 Conclusion
 ----------

-With few carefuly chosen resources and constraints, the TrinityX HA configuration reaches all the design goals that were specified earlier:
+With few carefully chosen resources and constraints, the TrinityX HA configuration reaches all the design goals that were specified earlier:

 - It is correct (barring bugs in the underlying software), as proven by repetitive testing of failover between controller nodes;